tdemmer18/bdown/content/about/_index.md

 The second of four boys to the best parents one could ask for.
 Husband to the love of my life, my high-school sweetheart **Amanda**, who continues to inspire and motivate me each and every day.
 Father to the most amazing boy **Owen**, who makes me love and laugh more than I ever thought was possible.

-Enjoy watching most professional sports.
+Enjoy watching professional sports.
 Fantasy sports enthusiast.
-Studied to be an accountant (CPA) and still practicing today...
+Studied to be an accountant (CPA) and currently working for Virginia Tech as a Senior Auditor.
 Found a new passion for learning to code and trying to soak up every piece of information.